Macrometacorp/docs/docs/photoniq/event-delivery/getting-started-event-delivery.md

 The Event Delivery service enables you to stream and filter events from Macrometa [streams](../../streams/), as well as publish events to these streams.
 Before you proceed, here are some key concepts:

-- **Publisher:** An application or service that continuously generates data for consumption by a subscriber.
-In the Event Delivery Service (EDS), collections in the Macrometa Global Data Network (GDN) act as publishers.
+- **Publisher:** In the Event Delivery Service (EDS), the [publish API](https://www.macrometa.com/docs/apiEds#/paths/api-es-v1-fabric-fabricName--stream--streamName--publish/post) enables applications to send events to streams (GDN collection streams and GDN streams).

 - **Subscriber:** An entity that subscribes to events from the publisher.
 Subscribers can use SQL-like queries to filter and subscribe to specific events, reducing noise and focusing on relevant data.